ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

     )
 ```

-Note that the not introduction rule involves a subproof -- if we wish to prove `¬P` for some proposition `P`, then we start a subproof where we assume `P`.
+Note that the negation introduction rule involves a subproof -- if we wish to prove `¬P` for some proposition `P`, then we start a subproof where we assume `P`.
 If we are able to reach a contradiciton on the last line of that subproof, then we can use the `NegI` rule after the subproof ends to claim that our assumption was bad and that it is actually `¬P` that is true.
 When we use `¬i` as a justification, we list the line number corresponding to this subproof.

 ## Bottom elimination